Contact Information: 734.763.1300 | Room 2150

 Office: 2150 | 734-764-1315

 As the Chief of Staff, Ann works with the dean, leadership team, and faculty on issues related to administration, faculty governance, human resources, and organizational strategy and planning.
 With almost 20 years of experience at the University of Michigan, Ann has worked in a variety of positions including event planning (Rackham Graduate School), alumni outreach and engagement (Alumni Association), non-degree and degree program management (Ross School of Business), and faculty affairs (School of Nursing).
-She received her Bachelor of Arts in English Language and Literature and is currently pursuing her Master of Higher Education Administration, both at the University of Michigan.
+She received her Bachelor of Arts in English Language and Literature and her Master of Higher Education Administration, both at the University of Michigan.